Focus on Medicare

 Medicare Supplements Comparison

 As can be seen from the above comparison, rates vary widely from one plan to another.
-An insurance plan with similar benefits is offered is priced differently by each company.
+An insurance plan where similar benefits are offered is priced differently by each company.

-For example: Have insurance quotes from different companies and start comparing these quotes online.
+For example, fill our quote form at the top of this page to compare quotes online in your area.
 Every Medicare supplement company is more than ready to provide you insurance quotes.

-Medicare supplement comparison pricing depend on the following factors:
+Medicare supplement comparison pricing depends on the following factors:

 • Discounts (such as discounts for non-smokers, women, married people, discount on yearly payment or for payment through electronic fund transfer, or discounts for enrolling in multiple policies).

-• Companies selling Medicare SELECT policy may allow you to use certain providers.
-In these policies the insured person is required to pay much less premium.
+• Companies selling the Medicare SELECT policy may allow you to use certain providers.
+In these policies the insured person is required to pay less premium.

 • The company offers high-deductible options on Medicare Supplement Plan F. People enrolled in Plan F are supposed to pay the first $2,070 of copayments, deductibles and coinsurance before the supplement plan pays anything.
-The person is also required to pay $250 every year towards emergency foreign travel services.
+The enrollee is also required to pay $250 every year towards emergency foreign travel services if required.

 ht-1035-180-03282012